 - Dice rolling trays look and feel good.
 It's nice to have a dedicated space for rolling dice, which helps keep your head in the game.
 And depending on how much you're willing to pay, dice rolling trays can impart a luxurious feel to your tabletop sessions.

-Best Cheap Dice Tray: Iremico Snap-Folding Jewelry Catchall
+Best Faux Dice Tray: Snap-Folding Leather Jewelry Catchall

-This product isn’t meant for tabletop gaming at all—it’s a simple jewelry catchall that’s meant to hold odds and ends: loose coins, car and house keys, watches, earrings, bracelets, etc.
+This product technically isn't meant for tabletop gaming at all—it's a simple jewelry catchall that's meant to hold loose coins, car keys and house keys, watches, earrings, bracelets, etc.

-But why not adapt it to your needs?
-Without making any changes, you can use this snap-folding jewelry catchall as a foldable dice tray.
-Bust it out for game night, then neatly fold it away when you’re done.
+But why not adapt it for game night?
+Out of the box, you can use this snap-folding jewelry catchall as a simple dice tray.
+Bust it out for game night, then neatly fold it away when you're done.

 You won't find a better option for cheap dice trays.
 It's so cheap that you could stock up on half a dozen of them and give one to each player during game nights and tabletop RPG sessions!

-Best Foldable Dice Tray: Forged Gaming Hexagon Snap Dice Tray
+Best Cheap Dice Tray: Forged Gaming Hexagon Snap Dice Tray

-If you’re willing to spend a smidge more than the jewelry catchall mentioned above, you should definitely opt for this one instead.
+If you're willing to spend a smidge more than the jewelry catchall mentioned above, you should opt for this dice tray.

-Not only is the hex shape more fitting for tabletop dice trays, but the inner felt material feels better for play than PU leather—and it’s available in 10 different colors.
-If you’re going to stock up, you can pick one of each color so players can be uniquely identifiable.
+Not only is the hex shape more fitting for tabletop dice trays, but the inner felt material feels better for play than PU leather—and it's available in 10 different colors.
+(If you're going to stock up, pick one of different colors so players can be uniquely identifiable.)

-It’s truly one of the best dice trays for D&D, especially if you’re the DM.
-They’re affordable enough that you can buy a handful to take with you to every session in your campaign.
+It's truly one of the best cheap dice trays for D&D, especially if you're the DM.
+They're affordable enough that you can buy a handful to take with you to every session of your campaign.

-Best Design Dice Tray: Forged Gaming Rolling Mat Dice Tray
+Best Dice Rolling Mat: Forged Gaming Rolling Mat Dice Tray

 If you want to level up your game nights, wooden dice trays are one way to do it.
-They feel more robust and classier than cheaper dice trays—yet they’re still relatively affordable.
+They feel more robust and much classier than cheaper dice trays, yet they're still relatively affordable.

-This wooden dice tray is sleek and minimal while still being stylish, and the mat’s graphic comes in six different color varieties.
+This wooden dice tray is sleek and minimal yet still stylish, and the mat's graphic comes in six different color varieties.

-Best Travel Dice Tray: Casematix Dice Tray and Travel Storage Case
+Best Dice Tray With Case: GeekOn XL Dice Tray and Travel Storage Case

-This dice storage case for travel also serves as a miniature rolling area, and it’s one of our favorite dice trays on Etsy.
+This dice storage travel case by GeekOn also serves as a rolling tray, and it's one of our favorite dice trays for DMs.

-Best Wooden Dice Tray: Wyrmwood Macassar Ebony Tabletop Dice Tray
+Best Premium Dice Tray: Wyrmwood Gaming Ebony Tabletop Dice Tray

-The tabletop dice tray by Wyrmwood Gaming is available in eight different wood styles: Cherry, Black Walnut, Padauk, Black poisonwood, Bolivian Rosewood, Spalted Timber, Purpleheart, and Macassar Ebony.
-They range from $98 to $328.
+The tabletop dice tray by Wyrmwood Gaming is available in six wood styles: Eastern Elm, Cherry, Black Walnut, Padauk, Figured Maple, Bolivian Rosewood, Purpleheart, and Ebony.

-It comes with an oiled leather rolling surface, which you’ll need to condition with leather conditioner every so often.
-Leather dice trays don’t get more luxurious than Wyrmwood dice trays!
+It comes with an oiled leather rolling surface, which you'll need to condition with leather conditioner every so often.
+Want to spend top dollar on works of craftsmanship?
+Look no further than this.